Does protein powder have caffeine?

 Foods, beverages, and dietary supplements containing added caffeine must list “caffeine” as an ingredient on the Supplement/Nutrition Facts label.
 They are not required to list the amount of caffeine, however, so there is often no way of knowing how much caffeine you are getting.

 Although some protein powders contain added caffeine, most do not.
-A few protein powders are naturally caffeinated, however.
+A few protein powders are naturally caffeinated.
 Our mocha protein powder, for example, contains about 10 milligrams (mg) of caffeine per serving.
-For reference, a typical 8 ounce cup of coffee contains 80-100 mg of caffeine.
+Most of it comes from spray-dried coffee, which is added for flavor, not for its stimulating effects.

-Unless a protein powder contains a naturally caffeinated ingredient like coffee, cocoa, or matcha, it is probably caffeine-free.
-Our vanilla protein powder is made with egg whites, coconut, vanilla, and monk fruit.
+Unless a protein powder contains a naturally caffeinated ingredient like coffee, cocoa, or green tea, it is probably caffeine-free.
+Our vanilla protein powder, for instance, is made with egg whites, coconut, vanilla, and monk fruit.
 None of these ingredients contain caffeine, so the protein powder itself is also caffeine-free.

 At the end of the day, there are lots of caffeine-free protein powders, and any of them can help you boost your protein intake.
 Not all caffeine-free protein powders are good for you, however, and the only way to know is by reading the ingredient list.
-Here are a few of the top ingredients to avoid when buying protein powder.
+Keep reading to learn more.

 Here is a list of the most common food additives in protein powder: